PoseyPod/RAG-HPO/README.md

 ## Planned Improvements:

+- Annotator App: An app that combines LLM phenotype extraction with concept recognition tools and RAG to quickly and efficiently extract and assign HPO terms.
+This app will also allow users to manually edit their results to reduce the time needed for phenotype analysis.
 - Containerization: A fully containerized version of RAG-HPO is under development, allowing use without manual command line interaction.
 - Enhanced Error Handling: We are continually improving error messages and recovery steps for a smoother user experience.